paddy420Smokers/weedshome/content/pages/contact.md

 ---
 <h3>Get In Touch</h3>

-Contact us for general information about cannabis, advertisement, sponsoring or just to say hello.
+Contact us for general questions about cannabis, advertisement, sponsoring or simply to say hello.
 We usually answer within 24 hours.

 Contact us for general information about cannabis, advertisement, sponsoring or just to say hello.
 We usually answer.

+Please, fill out the enquiry field so that we can help you quicker!

 <b>Type of Enquiry:</b>